We work with organizations looking to make the most out of their data.

 • Data: Datasets can range from structured quantitative data to text, images and video.
 Our data science team will take a first look and ensure there is the right data and sufficient signal for the problem at hand.

-• Funding: The value of running a competition can include building algorithms, driving engagement, learning about effective approaches, or some combination of these.
+• Funding: The value of running a competition can include building algorithms, driving engagement, and learning about effective approaches.
 Funding is required to support the cost of hosting the competition and a prize pool for rewarding the creators of top performing solutions.

 Run a custom competition